kesh-lang/kon/README.md

     enabled: true

 servers:
-    -- Braces are allowed but not required
+    -- Braces are not required for multiline records
     alpha:
         ip: '10.0.0.1'
         dc: 'eqdc10'